Ahmed40988/Strike-Defender/README.md

 # 📄 License

-This project was developed for educational and graduation purposes.
-It demonstrates the integration of AI, Cybersecurity Automation, Adaptive Firewalls, and Modern Backend Engineering principles.
+This project was developed for educational and graduation purposes and demonstrates practical integration between Artificial Intelligence, Cybersecurity Automation, Adaptive Firewalls, and Modern Backend Engineering principles.